-Every car person has a story of their journey in the hobby, and for most this story begins at home assisting their father or an older sibling making car repairs or modifications.
-There is no shortage of father/mother + son/daughter duos at many large car events, and in large part it’s these traditions that keep our hobby going and growing even today.
-But like these enthusiasts every car has its story as well, of its journey to the state it is in today.
+Every classic car enthusiast has a story of their connection to the hobby, and for many, the story begins at home assisting their father or an older sibling making car repairs or modifications.
+There is no shortage of father/mother and son/daughter duos at many classic car events, and in large part, these traditions are what keep our hobby alive and growing today.
+But like these enthusiasts, every car has its story as well, illustrating the journey it took to the become what it is today.
 But sometimes these father/son teams bring new life into some great rides to fuel each other’s passion for classic car projects.

 Always ready for an adventure, Dale didn’t trailer this ride home, he spent 16-hours getting the ride road ready before turning the key and driving the 900-plus miles home.
 After getting it home and making some repairs another enthusiast wanted it more than Dale wanted to keep it.
 After he sold the truck it changed owners a couple more times until Dale once again had a chance to buy it back.
 Today Dale refers to it as his “Go To Rig”, used for shows, towing, cruise nights, etc. Including trips to Yellowstone, the Grand Tetons, and numerous family trips.

 It’s Dale’s passion for not only owning classic cars but “Really” driving them that has also fueled his son Thor’s passion for classic cars as well.
 Thor is no stranger to the road either and with the family piled into the ‘54 Pontiac Station Wagon they have clocked thousands of mostly trouble free miles.